On This Page

 How Can I Tell When I've Got a Bad Therapist?

-An important element of therapy is projection, when your reactions to your therapist have more to do with the way they remind you of other people than with them.
+An important element of therapy is transference, when your reactions to your therapist have more to do with the way they remind you of other people than with them.
 A classic example is when you react to a therapist as if they were your mother or father.
 When this starts happening, it can actually be a sign that therapy is starting to work.

 The important thing is to trust your instincts and to talk to other people about your experience.
 People who’ve had good or bad experiences in therapy can help you understand how the process works, but be careful—other people have their own filters, prejudices, and blind spots.
 At the end of the day, if therapy has been making you feel worse for a long time and you don’t feel like you’re healing, it may be time to walk away and look for a new therapist.